intel-ai-tce/ai-documents/AEM/getting-started-with-automixedprecisionmkl.md

 > Please use Python 3.8 or above for the best performance on Sapphire Rapids Xeon Scalable Processors.

 ## II.
-Mixed Precision for Tensorflow Hub models
+Mixed Precision for TensorFlow Hub models
 ### Introduction
 This session describes how to enable the auto-mixed precision for [TensorFlow Hub](https://www.tensorflow.org/hub) models using the tf.config API.
 Enabling this API will automatically convert the pre-trained model to use the bfloat16 datatype for computation resulting in an increased training throughput on the latest Intel® Xeon® scalable processor.
 These instructions works for inference or fine tuning usecase.